Tigers vs. Diamondbacks Player Props Betting Odds

-Sportsbooks have listed player props for Corbin Carroll, Zach McKinstry and others when the Arizona Diamondbacks visit the Detroit Tigers at Comerica Park on Friday at 6:40 PM ET.
+Those looking to place a player prop bet can find odds on Corbin Carroll, Spencer Torkelson and others in the Arizona Diamondbacks-Detroit Tigers matchup at Comerica Park on Saturday at 1:10 PM ET.

 Tigers vs. Diamondbacks Game Info